REAL ESTATE REALITY ZONE

 Source: Trading Economics

-Mortgage applications in the US surged by 33.3% from the previous week in the period ending January 10th, erasing the decline in application volumes from four prior weeks, to record the sharpest increase in weekly applications since 2020, according to data compiled by the Mortgage Bankers Association.
+Mortgage applications in the US rose by 2.2% from the previous week in the last week of January, making up for the 2% drop in the previous period and extending the surge from earlier in the month, according to data from the Mortgage Bankers Association.

 Source: Trading Economics